What to know about COVID vaccines, fertility, and pregnancy

 Their rates of miscarriage, premature births, and other complications were comparable to those observed in published reports on pregnant women before the pandemic.

-- The omission bias may lead women to not vaccinate because they perceive it as a lower risk.
+- The omission bias may lead women not to vaccinate because they perceive it as a lower risk.
 It’s not.
 Recent history gives us ample reason to vaccinate.

 - We have yet to find a vaccine that has harmed pregnant women.
 The theoretical risk of transmitting a virus to the baby means most recommendations say to avoid live-virus vaccines, but it’s based on the possibility, not history.